Stop the Excuses, Start the Budget

 Yes, budgeting can be boring.
 But, boring now can lead to excitement later!
 Are you dreaming of a lavish holiday?
 Do you want to buy a house someday?
 Wish you could let loose and go on a shopping spree?
 These are the types of dreams that can become reality if you pay more attention to your finances.
 It still may not be fun, but having a goal to work towards at the end could be the motivation you need to make some changes.

 Maybe you’ve tried budgeting in the past and you totally bombed.
 That’s ok!
 If at first you don’t succeed, try, try again.
 Very few things that make a real impact in our lives come easy the first time we try them.
-Now, you have an opportunity to take the lessons you learned and change the way you approach your budget (try these tips), and make it work for you this time around.
+Now, you have an opportunity to take the lessons you learned and change the way you approach your budget, and make it work for you this time around.
 You’ve got this!

 After what?
 After you’ve finished that marathon you’ve also been meaning to train for?
 We completely understand how easy it is to put budgeting off until tomorrow, turn on Netflix and settle in with a bowl of popcorn.
 Coming up with excuses is fine if you plan on living paycheck to paycheck for rest of your life.
 But, if your goal is true financial freedom, there’s no time like the present to start budgeting.